 It leads the viewer on a journey from late 19th century urban and industrial transformation, through to the radicalism of the 1960s and 1970s and on to the digital present.
 Drawing on MoMA’s six curatorial divisions, paintings, drawings and photos feature alongside furniture, sculpture and graphic design.

 To launch a blockbuster of this scale is no walk in the park.
 It’s taken three intense years of planning to get this world-premiere exhibition off the ground.
 In fact, the majority of pieces have travelled to Australia for the very first time and almost half have never been shown outside of MoMA.

 The end result is that this will go down as one of Melbourne’s most significant modern and contemporary art exhibitions.

-The exhibition runs until 7 October 2018.
+The exhibition has now been extended and will run until 8 October 2018.